iflb/iflb.github.io/tutti/guide/ref_template.md

 - `nano.props`
   - A readable object which contains "**nano props**", a set of dynamic contents in the template for a loaded nanotask, which is uploaded with `UploadNanotasks` Event.
 - `defaultProps`
-  - A readable/writable object for placeholder values when no valid value for a child of `nano.props` was found, such as when no assignable nanotask could be loaded or an unknown child key value was specified.
+  - Sets default values for `nano.props` when no valid value for nanotask props was found, such as when no assignable nanotask is found for the worker or an unknown child key value was specified.
+    This is also used in previewing templates in Tutti.works Console.
     To initialize the object, just create data in the template file like:
     ```javascript
     <script>